braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/modal_dismissal.md

 article_title: In-App Message Modal Dismissal for iOS
 platform: Swift
 page_order: 7
-description: "This reference article covers in-app messaging modal dismissal for your iOS application."
+description: "This reference article covers in-app messaging modal dismissal for the Swift SDK."
 channel:
   - in-app messages
 ---

-# In-app message modal dismissal for iOS
+# Modal dismissal

-To enable outside tap dismissals, you can modify the `dismissOnBackgroundTap` property on the `Attributes` struct of the in-app message type you wish to customize.
+> To enable outside tap dismissals, you can modify the `dismissOnBackgroundTap` property on the `Attributes` struct of the in-app message type you wish to customize.

 For example, if you wish to enable this feature for modal image in-app messages, you can configure the following:

 {% tabs %}
 {% tab swift %}